jazzband/pathlib2/README.txt

 In development (unreleased)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- Make pathlib usable under Python 2.7 with unicode pathnames (only pure ASCII, though).
-- Issue #21: fix TypeError under 2.7 when using new division.
+- Issue #21: fix TypeError under Python 2.7 when using new division.
 - Add tox support for easier testing.

 Version 0.97